-Lamb Hass Avocado is a small tree that is typically grown for its edible qualities, although it does have ornamental merits as well.
-It produces dark green oblong fruit (technically 'drupes') with a deep purple blush and buttery yellow flesh which are typically harvested when mature.
+Reed Avocado is a medium-sized tree that is typically grown for its edible qualities, although it does have ornamental merits as well.
+It produces large dark green round fruit (technically 'drupes') with buttery yellow flesh which are typically harvested when mature.
 The fruit will often fade to black over time.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a mild taste and a fleshy texture.